agilepro/baroque/README.md

 There are popular web site builders which advertise the ability to create sites quickly and easily and they focus on how long it takes from start to site running.
 What they don't discuss in detail is how this site is maintained in the long run.

-Github is based on very mature capabilities for running open source projects.
+GitHub is based on very mature capabilities for running open source projects.
 Every change by every developer is recorded and can be reviewed at any time.
-You can easily ask "what changed between these two verions" in history.
+You can easily ask "what changed between these two versions" in history.

-Popular web buiding sites lack the ability to inspect and review versions.
+Popular web building sites lack the ability to inspect and review versions.
 If they have versioning at all, it is generally oriented toward making releases, and lacks review capabilities.

-Many popular web site builders allows for customizatoin of individual pages.
+Many popular web site builders allows for customization of individual pages.
 The problem with allowing a page to stylized differently from others is that it then becomes a large task to keep them looking the same.
 It is better to have "enforced" consistency but disallowing heavy customization of individual pages.

 Getting a web site up and running quickly hides the longer range issues that appear later.